abhi-386/ISTA429Midterm/index.md

 ISTA 429 Midterm project for MCLAS2021

 Team Members:
-  -> Sebastian Calleja \n
+ - Sebastian Calleja.
-  -> Hayden Payne
+ - Hayden Payne.
-  -> Melanie Hannah Grudinsch
+ - Melanie Hannah Grudinsch.
-  -> Nik A Pearce
+ - Nik A Pearce.
-  -> Abhishek Agarwal
+ - Abhishek Agarwal.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown